syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 You can download a complete working sample from GitHub.

-N> Need to set the html margin top and bottom value based on the html header footer height and margin value.
+N> Adjust the HTML margin top and bottom values according to the height of the HTML header and footer, as well as the margin settings.

 ## Temporary path